 Astigmatic presbyopia patients can officially celebrate the ability to choose different soft multifocal toric contact lenses that offer comfortable, clear, and seamless vision at distance and near.
 Gone are the days of eye care professionals offering the limited choices of monovision soft contact lenses for astigmatism with readers over top or masking astigmatism with soft multifocals.

-Before we take a closer look at what soft multifocal torics recently became available on the market, let’s first review the original soft multifocal toric contact lens.
+Before we take a closer look at the best contact lenses and what soft multifocal torics recently became available on the market, let’s first review the original soft multifocal toric contact lens.

 Proclear Toric Multifocals